ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/ARGUS-Instrument-Details.md

 # ARGUS

 This page collects information that will be useful for the implementation of the IBEX control system on ARGUS.

 ## Background & Timeline ##
 ARGUS is a general purpose muon spectrometer at ISIS, on TS1.
 The [ARGUS](https://www.isis.stfc.ac.uk/Pages/argus.aspx) web page describes the background to the instrument.

-## Control System ##
-ARGUS will migrate from the SECI control system to the IBEX control system in MMMMMMMM YYYY.

 ## ARGUS Equipment ##
 The equipment listed below is used on ARGUS.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).